 The green icons represent Templates.
 Each digital sign must have at least one template.

 In the Timeline view, there is a display of days and times.
 There is a vertical red line that shows the Effective Local Time (ELT).
-This line represents the current time by default.
+This line represents the current time on the machine.
 Click and drag the line to different times to preview content a different time.

 Click the magnifying glass and move the slider to change the date range.